CloudFerro/cf-mkcli/README.md

 #### `auth context duplicate`

-Remove given auth context from the catalogue
+Duplicate given auth context with a new name

 **Usage**: